visgl/loaders.gl/modules/images/docs/README.md

 To support image loading on older browsers and Node.js, the `ImageLoader` can return different types, i.e. different representations of the parsed image.

-- `ImageBitmap` - An `ImageBitmap` object represents a bitmap image that can be painted to a canvas without undue latency.
-This is the preferred parsed image representation in the browser.
-It can also be transferred efficiently between threads.
+- `ImageBitmap` - An `ImageBitmap` object represents a bitmap image that can be performantly painted to a canvas ("without undue latency").
+Due to the signficant performance advantages, and the fact that `ImageBitmap` instances can be transferred efficiently between threads, `ImageBitmap` is the preferred parsed image representation in browsers, when available.
 Currently only available in Chrome and Firefox.
 - `Image` (aka `HTMLImageElement`) - The traditional HTML image class.
 Available in all browsers.
 - `data` - Raw binary memory representing the image pixels, typically in RGBA `Uint8Array` format.
 JavaScript computations can be done on this data.
 Also, Node.js texture creation functions in headless gl accept `data` images. and browser `ImageData` objects can be initialized with this data.